Welcome to Warwick for Postgraduates

 We know how important it is for you to feel safe and supported while you’re here at Warwick.
-Now more than ever, we’re

 The Team offers an access point to all Wellbeing Support Services.
 Following a short consultation, we will refer you to the most appropriate people for support.
 In addition, the team offers advice and support appointments on a wide range of issues.

 These issues may be:

-- practical - difficulties with accommodation
+- Practical - difficulties with accommodation

-- emotional - family difficulties, homesickness, support through a disciplinary process
+- Emotional - family difficulties, homesickness, support through a disciplinary process

-- wellbeing-related - concerns about your wellbeing and how you can better manage it, or that of another member of the University
+- Wellbeing-related - concerns about your wellbeing and how you can better manage it, or that of another member of the University

-- community safety-related - concerns about security, harassment or crime
+- Community safety-related - concerns about security, harassment or crime

 - The Disability Team offers support to manage the impact of a disability, including specific learning differences, mental health, autism spectrum and long-term medical conditions.